-Bharat is also extremely passionate about pro bonolawyering, teaching and mentoring aspiring future judges.
-Bharat was also appointed as amicus curiaeand went on to represent a number of unrepresented defendants in serious criminal cases as a ‘friend of the Court’ before the Hon’ble High Court of Delhi.
-He argued in as many as 12 serious criminal cases on single day and assisted the Hon’ble Delhi High Court (hearing Criminal Appeals) in deciding a huge number of criminals appeal on a single day, thereby helping the court set new standards of efficiency, while at the same time – ensuring competent legal representation and a fair trial for these defendants who could not afford proper counsel.
+Bharat is also extremely passionate about pro bono lawyering, teaching, and mentoring aspiring future judges.
+Bharat was also appointed as amicus curiae and went on to represent several unrepresented defendants in serious criminal cases as a friend of the Court before the Hon’ble High Court of Delhi.
+He argued in as many as 12 serious criminal cases on a single day and assisted the Hon’ble Delhi High Court (hearing Criminal Appeals) in deciding a huge number of criminals appeal on a single day, thereby helping the court set new standards of efficiency, while at the same time – ensuring competent legal representation and a fair trial for these defendants who could not afford proper counsel.

 INBA recently awarded Bharat the Young Lawyer of the Year Award in 2018.